Last Updated: October 2019

 *The above statistics are unofficial estimates.
 They are based on reports and statistics from: Assobiomedica, BMI, Espicom, U.S. Dept of Commerce Bureau of Census and Eurostat.

-The Italian government has implemented various European Union (EU) directives related to medical devices, and U.S. companies must be prepared to comply with Italian and EU legislation.
+The Italian government has implemented various European Union (EU) directives and regulations related to medical devices, and U.S. companies must be prepared to comply with Italian and EU legislation.

 American companies interested in entering the Italian market should carefully select their potential distributors or agents and should also consider cooperative arrangements or joint venture/licensing agreements with Italian partners.